cloudflare/cloudflare-docs/content/page-shield/reference/alerts.md

 - **Script Monitor New Malicious URL Alert**: Triggered by JavaScript dependencies loaded from URLs known to be malicious according to threat intelligence feeds.
 - **Script Monitor New Malicious Script Alert**: Triggered by JavaScript code that Cloudflare's internal systems considered malicious.

-Malicious code alerts will only include scripts with an _Active_ or _CDN-CGI_ status.
+Malicious script alerts will only include scripts with an _Active_ or _CDN-CGI_ status.
 Refer to [Script statuses](/page-shield/reference/script-statuses/) for more information.